Skip to Content

 • Do not touch metal surfaces with uncovered hands.
 Flesh can freeze instantly to a surface.

-• If you have pets, bring them inside and ensure trips outside are brief.
+• If you have pets, bring them inside and make trips outside short.

 • Avoid alcoholic beverages.
 Alcohol causes the body to lose its heat more rapidly – even though one may feel warmer after drinking alcoholic beverages.

-• Ensure that your vehicle’s fuel tank is at least half-full and that the battery is charged
+• Make sure your vehicle's fuel tank is at least half-full and that the battery is charged